 Below the display are the center vents, the radio or navigation screens, and below that in the lateral teardrop, climate controls.
 Upper trims have the Start/Stop pushbutton left of this, while lower levels have a molded circle that very obviously shows this model is missing something.
 A power point hides below the climate panel, and the USB/aux inputs are to the right adjacent a tray above the glovebox.
 This is easy to reach but means you can't leave things plugged in and concealed, and the test cars showed the limitations of the shallow tray because all the smartphones were kept from flying off the shelf by hook-and-loop fasteners.
 The glovebox is fairly deep.

 Bluetooth and steering wheel controls for it are standard on every Prius c, while the top two models get Entune, Toyota's telematics system.
-Entune comes with Bing, Pandora, stocks, sports, traffic, and weather, and will add iHeartRadio, MovieTickets.com and OpenTable in Spring of 2012.
+Entune comes with Bing, Pandora, stocks, sports, traffic, and weather, and will add iHeartRadio, MovieTickets.com and OpenTable.
 The audio system that goes with navi/Entune cars also includes XM Radio, HD Radio with iTunes tagging, iPod connectivity and control and Bluetooth wireless streaming.
-Entune services access is complimentary for three years, 24-33 months longer than most similar services.
+Entune services access is complimentary for three years, much longer than most similar services.
 Note you may not be able to operate everything while underway.

 With its low-profile dashboard and narrow windshield pillars Prius c is open, airy and easy to see out of.
 Only the outer rear headrests are full-size, so rearward visibility is good as well.